nithyaramakrishnan/data-shield/README.md

 # IBM Cloud Data Shield

-With IBM Cloud™ Data Shield, powered by Fortanix®, you can protect the data in your container workloads that run on Kubernetes Service while your data is in use.
+With IBM Cloud™ Data Shield, powered by Fortanix®, you can protect the data in your container workloads that run on Kubernetes Service or OpenShift while your data is in use.

 For more information about how you are charged for using IBM Cloud Data Shield, see the [catalog](https://cloud.ibm.com/catalog/data-shield).